What is CMMC?

 Are you confused with what level of CMMC certification that you need?

-Level 1 focuses on the protection of FCI, requires a Basic Cyber Hygiene, and consists 17 practices that correspond to the basic safeguarding requirements specified in DFARS, 48 CFR 52.204-21.
+Level 1 focuses on the protection of FCI and consists of only practices that correspond to the basic safeguarding requirements specified in 48 CFR 52.204-21, commonly referred to as the FAR Clause.